sentient-agi/Sentient-Enclaves-Framework/README.md

 that provides remote control of enclave via running shell commands inside the enclave and provides bidirectional files transmission into/from enclave's file system.

-It implements binary protocol over VSock for local communication, which gives speed and user and developer experience with enclaves on par as Docker experience with containers.
+It implements binary protocol over VSock for local communication, which gives speed, user and developer experience with enclaves on par as Docker experience with containers.

 ## Encryption (WIP)

-SSE Framework and specifically Pipeline SLC implementation supports strong P2P encryption and PRE multi-hop re-encryption, between host and enclave, enclave and S3 storage.
+Sentient Enclaves Framework and specifically Pipeline SLC implementation supports strong P2P encryption and PRE multi-hop re-encryption, between host and enclave, enclave and S3 storage.

 Encryption protocol implemented in Pipeline tool on a VSock buffer level and for content protection itself (data that transferred into and from enclave).